Maree D’Ione, Fiano, IGT Terre di Chieti, Abruzzo, Italy, 2012

 Appearance: clear and bright, medium intensity gold, showing tears.

 Nose: clean, pronounced intensity, developing, with aromas as they come, of waxy ripe yellow apple, touch of fennel, a spicy edge, stewed and baked apple with a honeyed edge, dried apricots, a tea-like nuance, hints of pineapple.

-Palate: dry, medium acidity, medium alcohol and a medium body, a smooth texture, medium (+) intensity, with flavours of over-ripe white peach, ripe red and yellow apple, touches of broom, dried pineapple and apple.
+Palate: dry, medium acidity, medium alcohol and a medium body, a smooth texture, medium (+) intensity, with flavours of over-ripe white peach, ripe red and yellow apple, touches of gorse flower (delicate coconut-like), dried pineapple and apple.
 A medium (+) length with a clean very lightly grippy stone-tropical fruit finish.